jedi-academy/learn-4711/data/labs/lab07.md

 Note: this is not a cloning URL, and I do not need links to the individual team member repos.

-Due: in theory, this should be completed during the lab period, but some teams will need a bit more time.
-I have set the deadline to this coming Sunday at 17:30.
+Due: this coming Sunday at 17:30.

 ##Lab Marking Guideline

-A marking rubric is attached to the lab 7 dropboxes, similar to our earlier labs.
+A marking rubric will be attached to the lab 7 dropboxes, similar to our earlier labs.
 The labs will be weighted equally in the marks worksheet, even if some of them have different raw scores because of their rubric.